SnowflakePowered/librashader/README.md

 if it does end up that this results in actual rendering differences I may change the implementation to be more in line with RetroArch's copy implementation.
 However, since the Vulkan runtime already uses `vkCmdCopyImage` it is likely that it will not cause issues.

+### Writing a librashader Runtime

+If you wish to contribute a runtime implementation not already available, see the [librashader-runtime](https://docs.rs/librashader-runtime/latest/librashader_runtime/) crate for helpers and shared logic used across all librashader runtime implementations.
+Using these helpers and traits will ensure that your runtime has consistent behaviour for uniform and texture semantics bindings with the existing librashader runtimes.

+These types should not be exposed in your publish API to the end user, and should be kept internal to the implementation of the runtime.

 ## License
 The core parts of librashader such as the preprocessor, the preset parser,